Mach-web/Machine_learning/README.md

 Expand dimensions of a series using tf.expand_dims(series, axis = -1).
 Tried the Adam and SGD optimizers, no major differences was noticed.

+#### forecasting_with_stateful_rnn.ipynb

+Trained a stateful RNN model.
+During data preparation, the data is not shuffled.
+The output from the initial rnn is passed as the state input to the next rnn.

 # Datasets folder